Hope is the Thing With Feathers….

 Nighthawks are among the latest migrants to arrive each spring, and the earliest to depart each “fall,” with southbound migration peaking in late August.
-This year, the Monadnock Region’s first migrants were seen in Keene on August 14, and hundreds were observed flying above Powdermill Pond in Hancock on August 19, 20, and 21.
-You can learn more about the migration here.
+This year, the region’s first migrants were seen in Westminster, VT on August 14.
+You can learn more about the fall nighthawk migration here.

-If you’d like to search for the spectacle with other nighthawk aficionados in Keene, join us for a pop-up outing near Green Wagon Farm on Thursday, August 25.
+If you’d like to search for the spectacle with other nighthawk aficionados, join us for a birding outing near Green Wagon Farm in Keene on Thursday, August 24.
 (Learn more & register here.)

 If you want to look on your own, remember that nighthawk behavior changes during migration: the best time to see migrating birds is between 5:30 and 7:30 p.m., and you’ll have to look, not listen — migrating nighthawks tend to forage silently.
 It’s not uncommon to see an ethereal flock floating down Main Street in Keene or the Contoocook River in Peterborough, so keep your eyes to the skies in late August and early September!

 Nighthawks are creatures of habit, particularly during the breeding season.
-If they were attempting to nest, we’d almost certainly have seen or heard them at one of their old haunts at some point in June or July.
+If they were attempting to nest, we’d almost certainly have seen or heard them at one of their old haunts in June.

-It now seems clear that — for the first time in more than a decade — nighthawks are not nesting in Keene this summer.
+It now seems clear that — for the second year in a row, after more than a decade of nesting attempts — nighthawks are not nesting in Keene this summer.

 For more information or to volunteer, please contact Brett Amy Thelen at (603) 525-3394 or by email.